nlam1170/finch/README.md

 # About

-This is a small interpreter I wrote for a custom scripting language my compilers class.
+This is a small interpreter I wrote for a custom scripting language during my compilers class.
 This is itended for learning purposes only.

 # How To Run